 The development of the specification should, wherever possible, be a team effort, with operational and technical personnel working together to achieve the optimum result.
-System specifications should be based primarily on operational requirements; the technical specifications should be framed to support those requirements.
+Specifications produced by technical personnel often concentrate on technical features at the expense of operational suitability, when the whole purpose of the system is to support operational activities!